danirus/django-comments-xtd/docs/tutorial.rst

        comments/list.html

-Let's use :ttag:`render_comment_list` in our ``blog/blog_detail.html`` template to add the list of comments at the end of the page, before the ``endblock`` tag:
+Let's modify the ``blog/blog_detail.html`` template to make use of the :ttag:`render_comment_list` tag to add the list of comments.
+At the end of the page, before the ``endblock`` tag:

    .. code-block:: html+django

+       {% if comment_count %}
        <div class="comments">
          {% render_comment_list for post %}
        </div>
+       {% endif %}

-Below the list of comments we want to display the comment form (later we will put the form first), so that users can send their own comments.
-There are two tags available for such purpose, the :ttag:`render_comment_form` and the :ttag:`get_comment_form`.
+Below the list of comments we want to display the comment form, so that users can send their own comments.
+There are two tags available for the purpose, the :ttag:`render_comment_form` and the :ttag:`get_comment_form`.
 The former renders a template with the comment form while the latter puts the form in the context of the template giving more control over the fields.

-At the moment we will use the first tag, :ttag:`render_comment_form`:
+At the moment we will use the first tag, :ttag:`render_comment_form`, add the following code before the ``endblock`` tag:

    .. code-block:: html+django